coiby/WuGroup/chapter1.md

 # First Chapter

-## What to do after a node's system is reinstalled
+## What to do after a node's system is re-installed

 ### Enable network access for node